tjgillis/sdk-ios/README.markdown

 	[[PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret] send]

+#### Precaching content templates
+PlayHaven will automatically download and store a number of content templates after a successful PHPublisherOpenRequest.
+This happens automatically in the background after each open request, so there's no integration required to take advantage of this feature.

 ### Requesting content for your placements
 You may request content for your app using your API token, secret, as well as a placement tag to identify the placement you are requesting content for.
 Implement PHPublisherContentRequestDelegate methods to receive callbacks from this request.
 Refer to the section below as well as *example/PublisherContentViewController.m* for a sample implementation.